allyhoward/micb475/agendas/agenda_week7.md

     * When analyzing our data, do we run test looking at moisture then soil types and THEN both?
     * Look through how we ran our QIIME2 code
     * What types of alpha/beta diversity tests should we run?

+2. Is our project too similar to this other UJEMI paper (please say no):

+Annual precipitation and soil moisture level strongly associate with the bacterial community structure in Interior Douglas-fir and Sub-Boreal Spruce ecozones in British Columbia